Broadband in Scotland

 Mobile Broadband in Scotland

 Users with a mobile broadband account use a mobile broadband dongle to access broadband via the mobile phone network.
 These dongles come in two basic forms.
-The first, and most well established type of dongle, is a plug-and-play device that slots into a computer’s USB port.
-The second, and newer, type of dongle doesn’t connect directly to the computer, instead creating a localised Wi-Fi “hotspot” within a few metres of the dongle.
+The first – and most well-established – type of dongle is a plug-and-play device that slots into a computer’s USB port.
+The second – and newer – type doesn’t connect directly to the computer, but instead creates a localised wi-fi “hotspot” within a few metres of the dongle.
 The great thing about this kind of mobile broadband receiver is that it can work with devices that don’t have USB sockets, such as some tablet computers including the iPad.